ginjardev/printf/README.md

 > This is an implementation of the `printf()` function in the C standard library.

-A project by: Ini Arthur and Beatrice Solomon &copy '23.
+A project by: Ini Arthur and Beatrice Solomon &copy; '23.